Faith: Christianity

-According to Teresa Morgan, faith was understood by early Christians within the cultural milieu of the period as a relationship that created community based on trust, instead of a set of mental beliefs or feelings of the heart.
+According to Teresa Morgan, faith was understood by early Christians within the cultural milieu of the period as a relationship that created a community based on trust, instead of a set of mental beliefs or feelings of the heart.

 Numerous commentators discuss the results of faith.
 Some believe that true faith results in good works, while others believe that while faith in Jesus brings eternal life, it does not necessarily result in good works.

 Regardless of the approach taken to faith, all Christians agree that the Christian faith (in the sense of Christian practice) is aligned with the ideals and the example of the life of Jesus.
 The Christian contemplates the mystery of God and his grace and seeks to know and become obedient to God.
 To a Christian, the faith is not static, but causes one to learn more of God and to grow in faith; Christian faith has its origin in God.

 In Christianity, faith causes change as it seeks a greater understanding of God.
 Faith is not fideism or simple obedience to a set of rules or statements.
 Before Christians have faith, but they must also understand in whom and in what they have faith.
-Without understanding, there cannot be true faith, and that understanding is built on the foundation of the community of believers, the scriptures and traditions and on the personal experiences of the believer.
-In English translations of the New Testament, the word "faith" generally corresponds to the Greek noun πίστις (pistis) or to the Greek verb πιστεύω (pisteuo), meaning "to trust, to have confidence, faithfulness, to be reliable, to assure".
+Without understanding, there cannot be true faith, and that understanding is built on the foundation of the community of believers, the scriptures and traditions, and on the personal experiences of the believer.